redux-saga/saga-query/README.md

 rivals the readability and maintainability of redux/redux-saga.

 All three libraries above are reinventing async flow control and hiding them from the end-developer.
 For the happy path, this works beautifully.
-Why learn how to make optimistic ui work when a library can do it for you?
-Why learn how to efficiently cache API data when a library can do it for you?
+Why learn how to cache API data when a library can do it for you?
 However, what happens when the queries you're performing against your cache are too slow?
 What happens when `useMemo` isn't good enough?
-If you've never needed to performance tune selector queries in the front-end, then this library might not be for you.
+What happens when you're fighting against a library that doesn't neatly fit into the status quo?
+If you've never needed to performance tune selector queries on the front-end, then this library might not be for you.
+If you just need to make some API requests with loading states and not much else, then those other libraries are probably a better for you.

 This library is intended for large scale, complex flow control applications that need full control over the data cache layer while setting good standards